ka7ana/pseudotet/README.md

 When the generated Document is open, the VBA `Sub AutoOpen` command is executed (provided macros are enabled, of course :)), which reassembles the command and decrypts and executes the PowerShell payload.

 **NOTE:** the payload URL can be supplied or randomly generated.
-If the URL supplied/generated is valid, the response will be saved to a exe file in `C:\Temp, however this is overwritten with a copy of `calc.exe` before being run.
+If the URL supplied/generated is valid, the response will be saved to a exe file in `C:\Temp`, however this is overwritten with a copy of `calc.exe` before being run.

 ## Usage